 Using an optical dial isolator makes it easy for organizations like the government or the military to easily switch back and forth between unsecure and secure calls directly from the CODEC's on-screen menu.
 And with an encryption box already in place on the video/audio/data line, the video conferencing setup is now completely secure.

-For more information about video-conferencing security and related topics, check out the links on the next page.
+For more information about video-conferencing security and related topics, check out the links below.